Meat Loaf and I…

 He picks up some hitchhikers (our leads, Eddie Furlong and Grace Johnston).

-On their long multi-state road trip, they sing.
+On their long multi-state road trip, the script says: “they sing.”

 We have Meat Loaf.